Report: 123 children died in 2019 despite contact with DCFS

 It was the highest number since the fiscal year ending in 2005, when the number was 139 deaths, according to annual reports released each January by the department's inspector general.
 The lowest it was during that that time was 84 in the fiscal year ending in 2010.

-Of the 123 deaths, 24 were ruled homicides, 37 were accidental, 34 were natural, seven were suicide and 21 were undetermined.
+Of the 123 deaths in the fiscal year that ended last June, 24 were ruled homicides, 37 were accidental, 34 were natural, seven were suicide and 21 were undetermined.

 The inspector general reviewed cases where children died despite having come in contact with DCFS in the 12 preceding months.
-The reported cited ongoing and well-publicized issues including children killed after the agency left them with abusive parents, a lack of foster homes for children whose first language isn't English and children kept beyond medical necessity in psychiatric hospitals.
+The report cited ongoing and well-publicized issues including: children killed after the agency left them with abusive parents; a lack of foster homes for children whose first language isn't English; and children kept beyond medical necessity in psychiatric hospitals.

 “We, Illinois, must do better,” said Meryl Paniak, acting inspector general in the report.
 “We need to do more to support families early on, before they get into deep trouble.
 But when families are broken, we need to act decisively to protect children."